ROCm/rocWMMA/docs/installation.rst

 Build Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build documentation locally, run:
+To build documentation locally as a pdf, run:

 .. code-block:: bash